 - Email to firstname.lastname@example.org

-If you are a DuPage County resident and would like to receive information about the next Master Gardener training in 2022, please complete this Master Gardener Training Interest Form.
+If you are a DuPage County resident and would like to receive information about the next Master Gardener training (tentatively scheduled for fall 2023), please complete this Master Gardener Training Interest Form.
 You will be placed on our email list to receive information about the next informational meeting and the application process.

 University of Illinois Extension is pleased to present these horticultural programs to your DuPage County group.
 To request a program, please fill out the Request Form.